t-persson/mira/README.rst

 Support
 =======

 Mira is currently divided up into two parts.
-One flask based python application (babylon) and one nodejs application (mira).
+Both uses the Flask framework as base.
 In order to start everything up you first need to:

 1. Start the API server.